Close Menu

 There is a filing fee due in order to file a complaint in Federal Court.
 It is likely that you will need to pay that filing fee, even if you have an attorney.
 Make sure you check with the Federal Court clerk or look online at the Federal Court website to learn how much the filing fee costs.

 Not every lawyer can take your case to Federal Court.
 Only attorneys admitted to that court can bring a case to Federal Court.
 However, very few attorneys have experience handling this type of case in Federal Court.
 If you need to appeal to the Federal Court, then ask your attorney how many Federal Court cases they have won.
 Make sure you hire an attorney who has done it before and who has been successful.
-You can learn more on our website about filing an appeal in your case to Federal Court.
+You can learn about filing an appeal in your case to Federal Court.

 WE CAN HELP YOU WITH YOUR SOCIAL SECURITY DISABILITY APPEAL

-If your SSD and SSI case goes through a hearing or beyond that to a further appeal, then you may win back benefits.
+If your SSDI and SSI case goes through a hearing or beyond that to a further appeal, then you may win back benefits.
 Past due benefits accrue from the date of your application to the time you win benefits.
 It is important to file an SSDI and SSI application as soon as you know you are not going to return to work.
 It is also important to appeal on time, so that you do not lose out on any back due benefits.
-Learn more about past due SSD benefits.
+Learn about past due SSD benefits.

 There is no doubt that you will need the help of attorney during these appeal stages.
 Hopefully, your case can be won during the appeals process or at your hearing.
 The reason you want to win your case at these lower levels is that taking your case to the Appeals Council and Federal Court takes a long time.